chesterxgchen/NVFlare/examples/hello-world/hello-fedavg/README.md

 ### server-side configuration

-  Server side controller is really simple, all we need is to user TaskController with newly defined workflow class
+  Server side controller is really simple, all we need is to user WFController with newly defined workflow class
 ```KM```

 ```